 What about you?

-What’s your favorite way to use Jell in combination with Slack?
+What’s your favorite way to use Jell for daily Slack standups?
 (Or HipChat, for that matter?)
 What recommendations do you have for making Jell even more practical?
 We’d love to hear your feedback and suggestions!